Caliban: A Representation in Different Shades

 Caliban: His History and Origin

-When the play opens Caliban is twenty-four years of age, having been born on the island twelve years before the coming of Prospero.
+When the play opens Caliban is 24 years old, having been born on the island twelve years before the coming of Prospero.
 His mother was the foul witch Sycorax, who was banished from Algiers for “mischiefs manifold and sorceries terrible to enter human hearing” and the father was the Devil himself.
 Thus, Caliban is a monster of evil and brute nature; ugly, deformed and stinking.
 Interestingly, the name has a phonological connection with the word cannibal, bringing up sinister satanic connotations.

 Physical Aspects of the Character on Stage